rodydavis/rodydavis/assets/blog/the-perfect-brisket.md

 ## Season The Meat

 With the meat trimmed it is now time to put the dry rub on the brisket.
 You will need to grab the mustard and whichever seasoning you chose.
-Be prepared to get very messy at this step, and you have a helping hand that would be even better.
+Be prepared to get very messy at this step, and id you have a helping hand that would be even better (Gloves also work).

 Start of with lines of mustard on the meat so that you have a nice even coat to rub in.
 Don't worry if you do not like mustard like myself, it will cook out and is only used to keep the seasoning on the meat.

 ![](/images/cooking/brisket-mustard.jpeg)

-Now add the seasoning and rub it in with your hands or barbeque brush and repeat on the opposite side.
+Now add the seasoning and rub it in with your hands or barbecue brush and repeat on the opposite side.
 You want to get a nice thick coat.

 ![](/images/cooking/brisket-rub.jpeg)